andrew henderson menu

 Portugal, the cheapest place to live

-• Healthcare Costs: Expats living in Portugal can access both public and private healthcare systems.
-The quality is equal, if not better, than North American standards, and prices are exceedingly low.
-Most expats can utilise the private system for minimal wait times and access to English-speaking doctors.
-Public healthcare is free for all citizens and legal residents in Portugal.
+• Healthcare Costs: Expats living in Portugal can access both public and private healthcare, but it isnā€™t as simple as obtaining a (National Health Service) SNS number.
+According to Portugalā€™s government website, to qualify for Portugalā€™s healthcare, you must show proof of address, ID documents, valid residence permits and Portuguese tax ID numbers.
+The quality of healthcare is equal to, if not better than, North American standards for a fraction of the price.
+Most expats can utilise the private system with minimal wait times and access to English-speaking doctors.
+Public healthcare is free for all citizens and legal residents in Portugal.Ā

 Latvia